 Unfortunately, group chat brings about its own set of problems, particularly what we should or should not do when we are part of one.
 As much as a group chat can make sending a message so much easier, it is important to also not abuse those privileges.
 Here are 10 tips on how to have better group chat etiquette when on messaging apps.

-Recommended Reading: The 10 Sins Of Mobile Device Addicts That Annoy Everyone
+Mobile Etiquette: 10 Sins That Annoy Everyone

 1. Don’t Create Massive Groups

 Most messaging apps that let you create groups have a member limit in the double digits.
 But don’t take that as a challenge you need to fulfil.
 Even if WhatsApp caps it at 50, WeChat at 99, doesn’t mean we should add just about any Tom, Dick and Sally into the group.

 Even if you are using the group chat to send notifications or bulletin updates, can you imagine if everyone posted a note of acknowledgement for every notice released?
 A "Meeting next Friday at 9.30pm" may get 99 "Got it"s and "Okays".
 And while we’re on the subject…

 It is best to only include people who everyone else in the group chat knows.
 I don’t know about you but I most definitely do not want an unknown person having access to my number.

 While it may help save you time from having to send the same message to multiple people, there is no stopping an acquaintance from piggybacking on this new list of numbers you conveniently offered him, and what’s to stop him from offering a bank loan, insurance or any other product he is selling to the rest of the group?

 You know why you made this chat right?
 To talk to everyone, not just to that one person who shared your inside jokes from last night’s party where you were both wasted.
 We don’t care what goes on between the both of you.